anishrana2001/Openshift/RHCSA-V.9.3/servera/04 Find_command.md

 ## Qestion 6.
-Create a script named `question6-find.sh` under `/usr/local/bin` directory and this script must locate all the regular files which are less than `900k` and more than `30K` under `/var` directory and save the searched file paths under `/root/question6-find-output`.
+Create a script named `question6-find.sh` under `/usr/local/bin` directory and this script must locate all the regular files which are less than `900k` and more than `30K` under `/var` directory and these files must set SUID permission.
+You need to save the searched file paths under `/root/question6-find-output`.
-- Set the sgid permission for this directory.

 ### Solution.